-Consequently, when speaking on the phone or when others cannot detect body language, tone is something to be evermore conscious of.
-In situations like this, tone becomes as important as the words you choose.
+Consequently, when speaking on the phone or when others cannot detect body language, your tone is something to be ever more conscious of.
+In situations like this, your tone becomes as important as the words you choose.

-Congruence, when our verbal and nonverbal messages are complementary and clear, is crucial to effective communication.
+Congruence, when our verbal and nonverbal messages are complimentary and clear, is crucial to effective communication.
 Match your tone to your choice of words and nonverbals.